 Proposal Template: Proposal Template

-The deadline for proposal submissions is Monday February 3, 2020.
+The deadline for proposal submissions has been EXTENDED to Friday February 7, 2020.

 Once we’ve returned your submission, it is time to revise your presentation.
 The peer review process will include feedback and, possibly, specific suggestions for each submission.
 Carefully review the notes given and prepare your presentation accordingly.